Jakub Brabenec

-Jakub Brabenec (born 11 September 2003) is a Czech professional ice hockey player who currently plays with the Henderson Silver Knights as a prospect for the Vegas Golden Knights of the National Hockey League (NHL).
-He previously played for HC Kometa Brno of the Czech Extraliga (ELH), as well as HC Stadion Litoměřice and SK Horácká Slavia Třebíč of the Chance Liga, and for Charlottetown Islanders and Sherbrooke Phoenix in the Quebec Major Junior Hockey League (QMJHL).
+Jakub Brabenec (born 11 September 2003) is a Czech professional ice hockey who is a forward for HC Kometa Brno of the Czech Extraliga.
+He previously played for the Henderson Silver Knights of the American Hockey League (AHL), as well as HC Stadion Litoměřice and SK Horácká Slavia Třebíč of the Chance Liga, and the Charlottetown Islanders and Sherbrooke Phoenix in the Quebec Major Junior Hockey League (QMJHL).